VRedBull/Data-Structures-and-Algorithms-Fundamentals/Notes/Part 1 Pointers(part 1).md

 In low-level programming languages like Cpp or C we don't have dynamic arrays.
 Meaning once the size of the array is specified we cannot change it.

 But, this is where the pointers come in.
-We can declare the pointer as an array and specify it's size, but then when we need to change the size the size of the array we can that as well.
+We can declare the pointer as an array and specify it's size, but then when we need to change the size of the array we can't.

 What happens when we declare a normal array like. *int A[4];* is memory in stack is allocated to it.
 And it'll automatically be deleted when it'll go out of scope.